zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ## Request a container from the standby pool

-> [!NOTE]
-> Managed identity and config map details are optional paramters when requesting a container from the standby pool.

 ### [CLI](#tab/cli)
 Request a container group from a standby pool using [az container create](/cli/azure/container/az-container-create).